HolanJoseph/OOAClone/README.md

 # OOAClone
-Clone of Oracle of Ages
+Clone of Oracle of Ages for education/ demo purposes, not to be widely distrubuted.